nasdf/capy/README.md

 ## Features

-- Define strongly typed schemas using GraphQL
+- Define IPLD types using GraphQL
 - Mutate and query linked data using GraphQL
 - Export data to IPFS or Filecoin for permanent storage

 ## Getting started

-See the [./examples] directory for samples and guides.
+See the [examples](./examples) directory for samples and guides.